Setting prices is an ongoing battle.

 A powerful brand supports your pricing strategy.
 How?

 It reinforces that the value you offer—functionally, technically, and emotionally—is higher than the price you charge.
 There’s a real connection between a company’s brand and the perceived value of its products and services.
-Starbucks, BMW, and Disney are just a few examples of brands that have built a reputation of superior value and quality.
+Starbucks, BMW, and Disney are just a few examples of brands that have built a superior value and quality reputation.

 And none of them offer the cheapest option.